 Prior to Origin 2022b, images linked to an external file had to be manually reimported on project open.
 Now, linked images are automatically reimported, including modified source images.
-Disable or modify auto import with system variables occurrent@LFAU and occurrent@LFAU<
+Disable or modify auto import with system variables @LFAU and @LFC.

-12.10.1.1 Inserting Image from File
+11.10.1.1 Inserting Image from File